Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Dolphins stats and trends

-- The Dolphins have an ATS record of 3-3 in their six games when underdogs by 3.5 points or more this season.
+- So far this season, the Dolphins have been installed as underdogs by a 3.5-point margin or more six times and are 3-3 ATS in those matchups.

-- Miami's games this season have gone over the total in six out of 15 opportunities (40%).
+- Miami's games this season have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

-- This year the Dolphins have turned the ball over 24 times, four more than the Titans' takeaways (20).
+- The Dolphins have turned the ball over 24 times this season, four more turnovers than the Titans have forced (20).

 Home and road insights

-- In eight home games this season, Tennessee has gone over the total twice.
+- Tennessee has gone over the total twice in eight home games this year.

-- The Dolphins are unbeaten ATS (1-0) on the road as 3.5-point underdogs or more.
+- The Dolphins are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.

-- This season, in seven road games, Miami has hit the over twice.
+- In seven road games this year, Miami has hit the over twice.

 Powered by Data Skrive.